starcat-io/hackeeg-driver-arduino/README.md

 * For an example Python decoding function, see [`_decode_data()`](https://github.com/adamfeuer/ADS129x-tools/blob/master/ads129x_client/hackeeg/driver.py#L123-L152) in the file `hackeeg/driver.py`.

-## Python Client Software
+## HackEEG Python Client Software

-The Python client software is designed to run on a laptop computer.
-There is a `hackeeg` driver Python module for communicating with the Arduino over the USB serial port, a command line client (`hackeeg_shell` wrapper and `hackeeg_shell.py` Python client), and a demonstration and performance testing script (`hackeeg_test.py`).

-The `hackeeg_shell.py` and `hackeeg_test.py` programs set the Arduino driver to JSON Lines mode, and communicate with it that way.
-They issue JSON Lines commands to the Arduino, and recieve JSON Lines or MessagePack data in response.

-Using Python 3.6.5 on a 2017 Retina Macbook Pro, connected to an Arduino Due configured to use the SPI DMA included in the driver, and using the MessagePack mode, the `hackeeg_test.py` program can read and transfer 8 channels of 24-bit resolution data at 16,384 samples per second, the maximum rate of the ADS1299 chip.

-The Python client software requires the [PySerial](https://github.com/pyserial/pyserial) module.
+There is [HackEEG Python client software](https://github.com/starcat-io/hackeeg-client-python) that can run on macOS, Linux, and Windows, and stream data to [Lab Streaming Layer](https://github.com/sccn/labstreaminglayer) at 16,000 samples per second.

 ## Hardware

 If you are looking for a full Arduino shield with analog input capability, you might be interested in the [HackEEG Shield](https://github.com/adamfeuer/hackeeg-shield).
 The HackEEG shield is designed for use with the ADS1299.

-For prototyping software, the [ADS1298 breakout board](https://github.com/adamfeuer/ADS1298-breakout) might be useful.
-It is designed for the ADS1298, but should also work with the ADS1294, ADS1296, or ADS1299.

 ## Credits

 This software would not be possible without the help of many people:

-* Kendrick Shaw, Ace Medlock, and Eric Herman (parts of the ADS129x.h header file and some parts of the ADS129x driver, see [OpenHardwareExG project](https://github.com/OpenElectronicsLab/OpenHardwareExG) for more info.
+* Kendrick Shaw, Ace Medlock, and Eric Herman (parts of the ADS129x.h header file and some parts of the ADS129x driver,
+* see [OpenHardwareExG project](https://github.com/OpenElectronicsLab/OpenHardwareExG) for more info.
 * Chris Rorden (some parts of the ADS1298 driver)
 * Stefan Rado (SerialCommand library)
 * Steven Cogswell (SerialCommand library)